 For the first three weeks, we will meet and discuss two topics per week.
-For each week, students have to read the main paper of each topic (i.e. two papers for the two topics per class) and find additional papers that is related to the topics.
+For each week, students have to read the main paper of each topic (i.e. two papers for the two topics per class).
 Students will have to read the papers and write a short and concise response paper on the three papers (less than a page long!).
 In class, we will then discuss the research, opinions and reflections on the topics.
-This will provide students a good introduction to their selected topic and help to understand what is important in a paper, what others think about the papers, and how to find relevant related work.
+This will provide students a good introduction to their selected topic, help to understand what is important in a paper, and what others think about the papers.

 Part 2: Report on one of the topics, reviews and presentation of final report

 Starting from the listed published research articles and the ones discussed in class, the students have to undertake a critical review of the topic assigned and write a report on it.
 The structure and content of this report is left open-ended (see details below).
 The report will then reviewed by the teaching assistant and 2-3 other students.
 Based on the feedback, a final submission will be created which will then be a part of the final grade.